vicovaporub/fcc-postgres-universedb/README.md

 # Celestial Bodies Database

-## This project is a .sql file that creates a fake Universe database for the Relational Database certification from [freeCodeCamp](https://www.freecodecamp.org).
+## This project uses PostgreSQL to create a fake Universe database for the Relational Database certification from [freeCodeCamp](https://www.freecodecamp.org).

 **The tasks were:**